google/zetasql/docs/data-model.md

 or primary key index defines an indexed column that is subject to the uniqueness constraint.

-## Pseudo-columns
+## Pseudocolumns
 <a id="pseudo_columns"></a>

-ZetaSQL tables support pseudo-columns.
-Pseudo-columns contain data elements that you can query like regular columns, but are not considered real columns in the table.
-Pseudo-column values may not be physically stored with each row, but the query engine will materialize a value for the column using some appropriate mechanism.
+ZetaSQL tables support pseudocolumns.
+Pseudocolumns contain data elements that you can query like regular columns, but are not considered real columns in the table.
+Pseudocolumn values may not be physically stored with each row, but the query engine will materialize a value for the column using some appropriate mechanism.

-For example, an engine might support a pseudo-column called `ROWNUM`, which returns a number indicating the order in which a row was returned.
+For example, an engine might support a pseudocolumn called `ROWNUM`, which returns a number indicating the order in which a row was returned.
 You can then construct a query like this: